 Importing and Reconciling Bank Statements

-When importing the bank account statement, Statement Intelligence will perform automatic reconciliation by matching the account statement lines with bank account ledger entries, preparing accounts receivable for matching, or creating matching proposals.
+When you import the bank account statement, Statement Intelligence automatically matches the statement lines with your bank account's ledger entries.
+It will also prepare accounts receivable for matching or generate proposals for matches.

 1. Use the Search for page or report icon and search for Bank Account Reconciliations, then select the related link.
 This opens the list of bank account reconciliations.